F. Eugene Yates: Work

-University of Southern California as the Biomedical Engineering Center Executive Director from 1969-1980.
-From 1980 to 2001, Yates had a joint appointment at UCLA as Professor of Medicine and Professor of Chemical Engineering.
-He was the first holder of endowed chair, The Ralph and Marjorie Crump Professorship of Medical Engineering from 1980-1988.
-In 2002, Yates was the Professor of Geriatric Medical Research, Emeritus at Department of Medicine, UCLA.
+University of Southern California as the Biomedical Engineering Center executive director from 1969 to 1980.
+From 1980 to 2001, Yates had a joint appointment at UCLA as professor of medicine and professor of chemical engineering.
+He was the first holder of endowed chair, The Ralph and Marjorie Crump Professorship of Medical Engineering from 1980 to 1988.
+In 2002, Yates was the professor of geriatric medical research, emeritus at Department of Medicine, UCLA.
 He retired in 2003.

-Yates was a Consulting Principal Scientist at the ALZA Pharmaceutical Company from 1969-1997.
-He was on the External Advisory Council of NASA-affiliated National Space Biomedical Research Inst.
+Yates was a consulting principal scientist at the ALZA Pharmaceutical Company from 1969 to 1997.
+He was on the external advisory council of NASA-affiliated National Space Biomedical Research Inst.
 Houston, Texas for seven years.
-He worked as a Science Advisor to the John Douglas French Alzheimer’s Foundation in 2003.
+He worked as a science advisor to the John Douglas French Alzheimer’s Foundation in 2003.

-He was also a member of Scientific Advisory Board for Dakim, Inc.
+He was also a member of scientific advisory board for Dakim, Inc.

 Contributions

 Yates coined scientific terms including homeodynamics, pharmacolinguistics, pharmacosemiotics.

 Yates’ career has included investigations that have been experimental, clinical, and theoretical in congestive heart failure, hypothalamic-pituitary-adrenal-cortical feedback systems, computer modeling of endocrine and metabolic systems, biology especially in regard to self-organizing systems, aging, temporal organization of living systems, and circadian rhythms.

 He served on advisory panels for NIH, NSF, FDA, NASA, and FASEB.
 Yates was a founding member and past president of the Biomedical Engineering Society.
 He was on publications committees for the three societies he founded new scientific journals (AJP: Regulatory, Integrative and Comparative Physiology for the American Physiological Society; Annals of Biomedical Engineering for the Biomedical Engineering Society; and Endocrine Reviews for the Endocrine Society).